googleapis/google-auth-library-nodejs/README.md

 This is Google's officially supported [node.js][node] client library for using OAuth 2.0 authorization and authentication with Google APIs.

 ## Installation
 This library is distributed on `npm`.
 To add it as a dependency, run the following command:

 ``` sh
 $ npm install google-auth-library
 ```

+## Upgrading to 1.x
+The `1.x` release includes a variety of bug fixes, new features, and breaking changes.
+Please take care, and see [the release notes](https://github.com/google/google-auth-library-nodejs/releases/tag/1.0.0-alpha.1) for a list of breaking changes, and the upgrade guide.

 ## Application Default Credentials
 This library provides an implementation of [Application Default Credentials][] for Node.js.
 The [Application Default Credentials][] provide a simple way to get authorization credentials for use in calling Google APIs.